Secure CheckoutPersonal information is secured with SSL technology.

 Microbial Forensics, Third Edition, serves as a complete reference on the discipline, describing the advances, challenges and opportunities that are integral in applying science to help solve future biocrimes.
 New chapters include: Microbial Source Tracking, Clinical Recognition, Bioinformatics, and Quality Assurance.
 This book is intended for a wide audience, but will be indispensable to forensic scientists and researchers interested in contributing to the growing field of microbial forensics.
 Biologists and microbiologists, the legal and judicial system, and the international community involved with Biological Weapons Treaties will also find this volume invaluable.

-- New and expanded content that includes statistical analysis of forensic data and legal admissibility and the standards of evidence
+- Presents new and expanded content that includes a statistical analysis of forensic data, legal admissibility and standards of evidence

-- The Editors and authors are THE leading experts in the field with primary experience in the application of this fast-growing discipline
+- Includes contributions from editors and authors who are leading experts in the field, with primary experience in the application of this fast-growing discipline

 Forensic scientists, researchers and practitioners in microbial forensics laboratories.
 Microbiology researchers; attorneys, law enforcement and intelligence communities; post-graduate students of forensic science and the international community involved with Biological Weapons Treaties